berkbeleli/BloomWeatherApp/README.md

 ## About the Project
 - This project has been created with using MVVM architecture pattern
-- All of the Data fetched from an API
+- All of the Data fetched from an API. ("Don't forget to place your API Key")
 - You can access 7 days and hourly weather datas
 - You can look for weather data for more than 200.000 cities around the world.
 - Supported Languages: English, Turkish